ShiiiivanshSingh/Python-File-Sharing/README.md

     <button>Click Here</button>
 </a>

-OR, You Can Scan This QR COde To Reach The Website:
+OR, You Can Scan This QR Code To Access The Website:

 <div style="text-align: center;">
     <img src="WEB/IMG/webqr.png" alt="Alt Text" width="200" height="200">